SKIP TO COURSE REQUIREMENTS

 For Additional K12 ESL Licensure

-Most practicum experiences may be completed where a student works as a teacher.
-However, practicum experiences working with students who have mild to moderate disabilities are required at the elementary, middle and high school level.
+When possible, practicum experiences may be completed where a student works as a teacher.
+However, ESL practicum experiences must be completed in an inclusive classroom settings working with students who are multilingual language users at the elementary, middle, and high school level.

 In addition to completing required coursework with a cumulative GPA of 2.75 or higher and practicums, the following are among the requirements for completing the additional ESL licensure program: